jupyter-book/jupyter-book/docs/overview.md

 Create cross-references to content from other documents and sites to give users a deeper, richer reading experience.
 :::

 ::::

 ## Acknowledgements

-Jupyter Book is supported by an [open community of contributors](https://github.com/executablebooks/jupyter-book/graphs/contributors), many of whom come from [the Executable Books Community](https://executablebooks.org) and [the Jupyter community](https://jupyter.org/community).
+Jupyter Book is supported by an [open community of contributors](https://github.com/executablebooks/jupyter-book/graphs/contributors), many of whom come from the [Jupyter community](https://jupyter.org/community) and the [Executable Books Community](https://executablebooks.org).